 The Revival Period brought life back to the Navajo rug business.
 Mary Cabot Wheelwright along with Cozy McSparron of Chinle (beginning in 1920) and later, the Lipponcotts and Cousins of Wide Ruins (1939 to 1949) promoted the development of new vegetable dyes.
 The rugs were generally woven in stylized Classic designs without borders.
 Because the colors and designs fit into the fashion of many American interiors, and because the country was recovering economically, these rugs were a great success.
 The Crystal Revival, Chinle and Wide Ruins regional styles came about during this time

 The later modern period brought about the growth of new regional styles in the last couple of decades.
 An example might be the Burntwater style using a quincunx design layout much like a Two Grey Hills but with numerous pastel colors.
 Another example would be the even more radical new style that is called Newlands.
-Bruce Burnham of Sanders, AZ, was the first to promote the weaving and sale of this style of rug.
+Bruce Burnham of Sanders, AZ, was the first to promote the weaving and sale of this style of rug which originated in the western part of the reservation at Blue Canyon and Coal Mine Mesa.
 He has also introduced new machine spun wool yarns and has worked to extend another new style that might be called a "Germantown Revival" style.

 Have you had your rug appraised?

 · Copyright © 1997-2021 · All Rights Reserved ·